Naked-Roadmap/naked-roadmap/app/work-log.md

 ## For Next Session
-TODO: Create "Planning Page"
+TODO: Create "Planning Page" (if no active sprint, run a planning session)
-TODO: Sprint goals route
-TODO: Fix the edit button on modal
 TODO: Fix text links in discussion section to work
 TODO: Add in all goals list
 TODO: Load goals into right dashboard section